LLM response caching

 )

-// Run the cached prompt executor
+// Run cached prompt executor for the first time

-val response = cachedExecutor.execute(prompt, OpenAIModels.Chat.GPT4o)
+val firstResponse = cachedExecutor.execute(prompt, OpenAIModels.Chat.GPT4o)

 Note